Why you might want to invest in plant-based brands this Veganuary

 It could be a classic case of being a start-up that was first to market that then inspired a cluster of rivals who found effective ways of competing.

 Beyond Meat operates in a very crowded market.
-First there's the start-ups which include The Vegetarian Butcher in The Netherlands (which makes the Burger King Rebel Whopper) and Violife from the UK, which has received significant investment and is partnering with supermarkets, restaurants, burger chains and more.
+First there’s the start-ups which include the Vegetarian Butcher in The Netherlands (which makes the Burger King Rebel Whopper) and Violife from the UK, which has received significant investment and is partnering with supermarkets, restaurants, burger chains and more.

 Then there are the existing food manufacturers.
-Nestle, Tyson Foods, ConAgra and Kellogg also have fake meat products on sale or in development.
-And as we mentioned earlier the boom in veganism has given a shot in the arm to older companies like Linda McCartney and Quorn.
+Nestlé, Tyson Foods, ConAgra and Kellogg also have fake meat products on sale or in development.
+And as we mentioned earlier, the boom in veganism has given a shot in the arm to older companies like Linda McCartney and Quorn.

-Given their economies of scale many of these companies will be able to bring new products quickly and cheaply to market.
+Given their economies of scale, many of these companies will be able to bring new products quickly and cheaply to market.
 This means that Beyond Meat’s share price rests on its perception of quality and authenticity (its similarity to meat) and whether it will continue to be able to persuade consumers to pay a premium for its products in the next few years.

-There is also the risk of events impacting people's diets too.
+There is also the risk of events impacting people’s diets, too.
 Many of the assumptions of the claimed health benefits of veganism are based on very small numbers over a limited period of time.
 This is because until recently there were fewer vegans.
 Were there to be evidence that, say, the vegan diet was less healthy than imagined, this might slow down uptake of fake meat.

-Lastly Beyond Meat, Impossible Foods and others run the risk of being overtaken by technology.
+Lastly, Beyond Meat, Impossible Foods and others run the risk of being overtaken by technology.

 A group of start-ups, including Mosa Meat in The Netherlands and Memphis Meats in California, are working on producing real meat (or clean meat as it has come to be known) grown using DNA samples.
 The companies claim that the meat is identical to existing meat from slaughtered animals, yet is effectively vegan as no animal has been harmed during its production.

 If the evidence for climate change continues to mount, meat consumption will remain under the spotlight.
 In the long term, fake meat purveyors will thrive.
-There is, after all, a global meat market valued at an estimated $1.4 trillion, which is up for grabs.
+There is, after all, a global meat market valued at an estimated $2trn, which is up for grabs.
 The question though is which companies are best placed to capitalise, start-ups or established companies?